ydsingh/alexa/labs/CLI/cli-task-2.md

 11. You can also log into the [skill developer portal](https://developer.amazon.com/alexa/console/ask) to see the interaction model with all of your skill metadata has been deployed.

-12. Feel free to test your skill on any echo device registered to your account by saying "Alexa, start hello world".
+12. Feel free to test your skill on any echo device registered to your account by saying "Alexa, start greeter".
 If you don't have a device handy, you can test from the testing pane in the [developer portal](https://developer.amazon.com/alexa/console/ask) or on [echosim.io](www.echosim.io).